flyryan/DuffPlexCompose/README.md

    - Usually included with Docker Desktop (Windows/macOS)
    - [Linux installation](https://docs.docker.com/compose/install/)

-### VPN Setup
+### VPN Setup (Optional but Highly Recommended)

-This stack uses Mullvad VPN to protect your privacy.
+This stack can optionally use Mullvad VPN to protect your privacy when downloading.
+While not strictly required for the stack to function, using a VPN is highly recommended for privacy and security when using torrents.
 Here's how to set it up:

 1. Sign up at [Mullvad VPN](https://mullvad.net)